br-automation-com/mappView-File-Explorer/README.md

 <a name="Description"></a>
 ## Description
 The sample consists of three tasks and a mappView sample page.
-The task FileExplorer handles the majority of all functions.
+The task FileExplorer handles the files and folder operations as well as the navigation.
 The two additional helper tasks USBdevice and NETdevice allow the connection of USB sticks and network devices.
-The USBdevice tasks auto detects connected USB sticks and automatically mounts these so they can be accessed from the FileExploer.
+The USBdevice tasks auto detects and mounts connected USB sticks.
 The sample page shows all available functions and can be used as a starting point.
 The following functions are currently supported.

 * Copy one or all files or folders
 * Delete one or all files or folders